dlurton/anode/README.md

  - If all passes against the AST succeed LLVM IR will be generated and displayed.
  - The statement will be executed and the result will be displayed.

+The compiler uses the [Boehm-Demers-Weiser conservative garbage collector](http://www.hboehm.info/gc/) and eventually, the compiled code will too.

 There's only a very limited set of functionality that works right now.
 Examination of [integration_tests.cpp](https://github.com/dlurton/lwnn/blob/master/src/tests/integration_tests.cpp) will give a more complete and up-to-date picture of supported syntax and features, however, here's a short summary: